 The emphasis on using sugar to create these gift dates back to a time when locals couldn’t afford anything else, they had to learn how to craft sugar into their visions.

 I’ve never seen so many skeletons and skulls in my life as I did in Oaxaca.
 Altars featured rows and rows from tiny little ones to almost life size.
 It’s well known that Mexicans would rather joke about death than fear it, and they use skeleton and skull imagery to show it.
 I started off thinking it was quite morbid, but came to really like it.
+It’s one of the best religious festivals around the world.

 Walk through the markets on the run up to Day of the Dead Festival and bright cargoes of gold and orange marigolds, cockscomb and baby’s breath burst from every third stall.